 For any questions regarding adult activities and trips, contact Danae Edwards at 515-978-0007 or email dedwards@Waukee.org.
 Payment is due upon registration to reserve a spot for trips.
 Cancellations must be made THREE WEEKS prior to the date of the trip to receive a refund.

 Bingo!
 Who doesn’t love yelling that out as the victor in this classic game of chance?!
 Gather friends or meet some new ones at this monthly bingo event in the Waukee Community Center.
 Improve your odds and play two cards a once if you wish!
-Bingo will be held on March 4, April 1, May 6, June 3, July 1, Aug.
-5, Sept.
-2, Oct.
-7 & Nov.
-4 from 1-2:30 p.m.
+Bingo will be held on Mar.
+3, April 7, May 5, June 2, July 7, Aug.
+4, Sept.
+1, Oct.
+6 and Nov.
+3 from 1-2:30 p.m.
 The fee is $1 and $0.10 for each card played per round.

 Dinner Delights freezer meal parties take care of the menu planning, shopping and prepping for dinner.
 At the end of the party, everyone takes home six meals.
 Participants bring freezer bags or a cooler in which to take the meals home.
 Dinner Delights will provide the rest!
-Sessions will be held March 13, April 10, May 15 & June 12 from 2-4 p.m.
-View the full menu online when you register.
+Menus rotate and are available on the registration platform about a month before each party.
+View dates and register here.

-No time to attend an evening or weekend program?
-Try the Library’s free Lunch & Learn series!
-A different speaker will educate attendees the first Friday of the month at the Waukee Community Center.
-Bring your brown bag lunch, and we will provide the dessert!
-Stick around afterward for bingo at 1 p.m.!
+No time to attend an evening or weekend program at the Waukee Public Library?
+Try our Snacks & Facts series.
+We’ll have a speaker the first Friday of every month at the Waukee Community Center, 675 Walnut St. Come ready to learn, and we’ll provide the snacks!
+Stick around afterward for Waukee Parks & Recreation’s bingo at 1 p.m.

 Nothing Compares to the Iowa State Fair Day Trip

 Do you like taste-testing everything on a stick or seeing the Butter Cow at the Iowa State Fair?
 How about strolling through the homemade crafts and quilts?
-Take a trip to the 2022 Iowa State Fair for Older Iowans Day Wednesday, Aug.
-17 from 8 a.m.-3:30 p.m.
-Don’t worry about fighting traffic because the bus will drop the group off inside the gates right next to the Elwell Family Food Center.
-The fee includes transportation and admission.
-The fee is $25.
-Register
+Take a trip to the Iowa State Fair for Older Iowans Day.
+Don’t worry about fighting traffic because the bus will drop the group off inside the gates right at Gate 15.
+The $25 fee includes transportation and admission.
+Register here.